 John Le Gay Brereton

 John Le Gay Brereton (junior) (1871-1933), known to his friends as “Jack”, was an author, poet, literary critic, and scholar.
-He was considered to be a leading expert on Elizabethan literature.
+He was considered to be a leading world-class expert on Elizabethan literature.

 Brian Cadd